skynavga/climahw/README.md

 3. Eliminate assumptions about degree to length conversions, in which case it will be necessary to add option for user to specify lat/lon origin of source area.
 At present, defaults to origin of UTM zone.

-4. Eliminate warning from crs.py regarding conversion of PROJ string.

-5. Add further inline code documentation and expand variable name length should this code evolve into production code.
+4. Add further inline code documentation and expand variable name length should this code evolve into production code.

-6. Add support for additional resample methods (bilinear, kdtree, elliptical, Gaussian, etc)
+5. Add support for additional resample methods (bilinear, kdtree, elliptical, Gaussian, etc)

-7. Obtain performance benchmarking metrics by resampling method and cpu count.
+6. Obtain performance benchmarking metrics by resampling method and cpu count.